spryker/spryker-docs/docs/ca/dev/preparation-for-going-live.md

 - *Make sure you have an APM set up*:
   - Application Performance Monitoring tools help you identify performance bottlenecks in your application.
 You can request NewRelic APM from Spryker (subject to additional fees).
-  - Establish robust post-launch monitoring plan, with the aim to watch system's performance and configuring alerting mechanisms.
+  - Establish robust post-launch monitoring plan, with the aim to watch system's performance and configuring alerting mechanisms.We highly recommend logs to be configured to be gathered in a centralised SIEM system, in order to ensure that effective investigation would be possible in case of security incidents.
 - *Verify that your Deploy file is set up correctly*.
 Verify that your project works and operates the production endpoints.
 You can set both testing and production endpoints in your Deploy file.
 Your developers need to mock a "live" operation of the project with its production endpoints by adjusting their local host entries.
 - *Deploy the production environment regularly*.
 This lets you detect potential issues early enough to fix them before going live.
 For instructions, see [Deploying in a production environment](/docs/ca/dev/deploy-in-a-production-environment.html).
 - *The DNS names and strategy for your shop are clear*.